FahadAlO/Assignment2/README.md

 Description:

-- Right collision use the mouse volume Up and volum Down to control the right paddle.
+- Right collision use the mouse volume Up and volume Down to control the right paddle.

-- left collision use keyboard to goUp "q" and goDown "a" keys to control the paddle.
+- left collision use keyboard to goUp "Q" and goDown "A" keys to control the paddle.